 I finally got around to bringing a summer table to life thanks to the accountability of some other blogging friends!
-This week we are sharing out summer tables for you and a deadline always helps get the job done.
-I hope you will check out the other table ideas listed at the bottom of this post, new ideas will be rolling out all week, so check back in for fresh links!
+We are sharing out summer tables for you and a deadline always helps get the job done.
+I hope you will check out the other table ideas listed at the bottom of this post.

 I really wanted the table to be about the kids and what they like.
 The whole scene got kick started with this precious garland my mom made for me, thanks mom!
 She knows how houndstooth is my favorite color and when she saw these fabric swatches she snatched them to make me this little summer treat.
 That set the color theme in motion, but I was already thinking about lemons and watermelon, so it was like she read my mind!